cysouw/diathesis/text/c02_structure.md

    (= Er stotterte, und das Resultat ist eine Entschuldigung.)
 :::

-#### Locatives & delocatives
+#### Locatives & delocatives {#sec:intro-locative-delocative}

-A ~~Locative diathesis [Ø › PBJ]~~ is a diatheses that adds an obligatory locational propositional phrase ~~PBJ~~ to the clause.^[There is no connection between a locative diathesis and a locative case.
+A ~~Locative diathesis [Ø › PBJ]~~ is a diatheses that adds an obligatory locational phrase ~~PBJ~~ to the clause.^[There is no connection between a locative diathesis and a locative case.
 Both terms simply use the word *locative* to describe the fact that the marking of location is concerned.]
 For example, the transitive *befehlen* 'to order' marks the ordered person as an accusative [@next a].
 With an (directional) locative phrase *an die Front* 'to the frontline' the sentence gets a caused-motion or resultative reading [@next b], see [@sec:prepositions-transitive-location-as-result].

 ::: ex
 ~~Locative (caused motion) [Ø › PBJ]~~